Jewish culture: Dance

+Sport

+Historically, Jews were often seen as unathletic.
+However, sport has played a role in integrating the Jewish diaspora into its local societies.
+For example, in the United States, the Jewish presence in baseball was important during a major wave of immigration in the early 20th century, and sport was used to shape the assimilation and community formation of both American and British Jews.
+Jews have dominated chess.

 Humor

 Jewish humor is the long tradition of humor in Judaism dating back to the Torah and the Midrash, but generally refers to the more recent stream of verbal, frequently self-deprecating and often anecdotal humor originating in Europe.
 Jewish humor took root in the United States over the last hundred years, beginning with vaudeville, and continuing through radio, stand-up, film, and television.
 A significant number of American comedians have been or are Jewish.
+Notable Jewish-American comedians include Woody Allen, Jerry Seinfeld, Larry David, Sammy Davis Jr, Rachel Dratch, Gilbert Gottfried, Ilana Glazer, Jan Murray, Julie Klausner, Don Rickles, Andy Samberg, Gene Wilder, Groucho Marx, Gianmarco Soresi, Ben Schwartz, and many others.